-- In the Equations window, click the Nonlinear button - In the Nonlinear Estimation window, click on Use Defaults - Click Done - Click Start this simple model agree with proportions we can calculate directly from the data using the Tabulate window.
+- In the Equations window, click the Nonlinear button - In the Nonlinear Estimation window, click on Use Defaults - Click Done - Click Start estimated probability that a pupil's chemistry grade is F. The estimates from this simple model agree with proportions we can calculate directly from the data using the Tabulate window.
 The proportion of pupils with a grade of F is 19.8%.
 The probability that a pupil has a grade of F or E is given by the antilogit of -0.701, i.e, 0.332, and the proportion of pupils with either of these grades is 33.1% (as we noted earlier).
 We shall look at interpretations in more detail later, but note for now that this model is providing more detailed information than was provided by the continuous response model.
 The latter just averaged grade scores.